victorzshi/threeway-freeway/README.md

 ## About

-Built in 3 days with Godot v2.14 by:
+Built in 36 hours with Godot v2.14 by:

 - Andrew McCann (Programmer)
 - Jerry Yuan Chen (Programmer)